Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 mongosh

-A console interface for interacting with databases will open, read more about mongosh.
+This will open a console interface for interacting with the databases, read more about mongosh.

 show dbs